 Procedures: The City requires service providers to produce their compliance documents annually.
-Most service provider's documents are made available for download.

 Control Objective: The organization ensures service providers acknowledge in writing to customers that they are responsible for the security of cardholder data the service provider possesses or otherwise stores, processes, or transmits on behalf of the customer, or to the extent that they could impact the security of the customer's cardholder data environment.